IgorStetsiuk/design-patterns/Creational/Factory/README.md

    + Simple factory generates an instance of an object/service for client without exposing any implementation or instantiation login to the client.
-   + I  n OOP, a factory is an object for creating other objects.
+   + In OOP, a factory is an object for creating other objects.
    + In object-oriented programming (OOP), a factory is an object for creating other objects – formally a **factory is a function or method that returns objects** of a varying prototype or class from some method call, which is assumed to be "new".